AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/index.md

 ## Setting up locally

-If you getting set up to work on your computer, you will need to take the following steps.
+If you are getting set up to work on your computer, you will need to take these additional steps:

 - [Download and set up conda](./setup-conda.md)
     - This will also provide you with Python and other tools you need to contribute to Python-based modules